 We took position on Runway 25 and got the weather report; thunderstorms to the northwest.
 We could see them, but Elwood decided we had enough time before they arrived.
 His wingmen each acknowledged his radio calls in rapid fashion.
 They were pumped up, excited, ready to fly a perfect demo.
 In my experience, us pilots on radio check-ins try to sound too cool for school, just another day at the office.
 But the Blues are almost childlike in their enthusiastic radio comms.
 It’s concentration, from when they march to the jets to when they salute at the end of the demo, and the radio enthusiasm helps them stayed focused.

-We rolled down the runway as a division, four jets maintaining position on Elwood as we gained flying speed.
+We rolled down the runway as a aka Four-ship.
+A coordinated flight of four aircraft operating in close proximity to one another., four jets maintaining position on Elwood as we gained flying speed.
 As the Number 2 jet lifted off and raised the landing gear, Gucci, feeding in left rudder while holding his wings level, slid under #2, our nose moving into the position #2’s main mounts occupied as they retracted into the aircraft.
 Wow.

 We turned south and crossed Johnson Beach, heading out to sea.
 “Wanna fly?”
 Gucci asked.
 I said, “Yeah, I’ve got it,” and took control.
 On occasion fleet aviators fly the diamond formation returning from a hop, and as a senior aviator it had been a while since I flew as #4 in a diamond.
 I allowed myself a smile; flying form in the Blue Angel Diamond is heady stuff, and soon it was the Delta as Numbers 5 and 6 joined.
-Elwood led us in a wide arc to the east at 500 feet as I maintained a “fleet” distance on him.
+Elwood led us in a wide Air Reserve Components.
+A structure of the U.S. military that provides operational capabilities and strategic depth to meet US defense requirements across the range of military operations.
+Consists of the Air Force Reserve (AFR) and Air National Guard of the United States (ANGUS). to the east at 500 feet as I maintained a “fleet” distance on him.
 Approaching Pensacola Beach, Gucci said, “I’ll take it back now.”
 We transferred control again, and he then positioned us “Blue Angel close” to #1.
 I was amazed how close we were; the exhaust nozzles of Elwood’s Hornet were right above my head, and it was loud.

-With smoke “on” we thundered over the familiar “beach ball” water tower and the two solos broke off.
+With smoke “on” we thundered over the familiar “beach (See )” water tower and the two solos broke off.
 The beach was packed with people and boats jammed Little Sabine Bay.
 Skies to the west were graying, and lowering.